 Simmer until beans are so soft they are easy to mash.

-ou want the mixture creamy and hot throughout.
+Continue to simmer.
+You want the mixture creamy and hot throughout.

 To serve: